openshift-pipelines/pipelines-as-code/docs/content/docs/guide/resolver.md

 There is no fallback to the default Tekton Hub if the custom Tekton Hub does not have the task referenced it will fail.

-There is no support for custom hub from the CLI on the `tkn pac resolver` command.
+There is no support for custom hub from the CLI on the `tkn pac resolve` command.

 ### Remote HTTP URL